TACC/coe-332-sp23/docs/unit05/docker_compose.rst

    [user-vm]$ docker run -p 5000:5000 -v /home/ubuntu/coe332/docker2/config.yaml:/config.yaml --rm jstubbs/degrees_api

-The above ``docker run`` commands can be loosely translated into a YAML file.
+The above ``docker run`` command can be translated into a YAML file.
 Navigate to the folder that contains your Python scripts and Dockerfiles, then create a new empty file called ``docker-compose.yml``: